XenitAB/git-auth-proxy/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/XenitAB/git-auth-proxy)](https://goreportcard.com/report/github.com/XenitAB/git-auth-proxy)

-Proxy to allow multi tenant sharing of GitHub and Azure DevOps credentials in Kubernetes.
+Proxy to allow multi-tenant sharing of GitHub and Azure DevOps credentials in Kubernetes.

-Most Git providers offer mutliple ways of authenticating when cloning repositories and communicating with their API.
+Most Git providers offer multiple ways of authenticating when cloning repositories and communicating with their API.
 These authentication methods are usually tied to a specific user and in the best case offer the ability to scope the permissions.
-The lack of organization API keys leads to solutions like GitHubs soltution to [create a machine user](https://docs.github.com/en/developers/overview/managing-deploy-keys#machine-users) that has limited permissions.
+The lack of organization API keys leads to solutions like GitHubs solution to [create a machine user](https://docs.github.com/en/developers/overview/managing-deploy-keys#machine-users) that has limited permissions.
 The need for machine user accounts is especially important for GitOps deployment flows with projects like [Flux](https://docs.github.com/en/developers/overview/managing-deploy-keys#machine-users) and [ArgoCD](https://github.com/argoproj/argo-cd).
 These tools need an authentication method that supports accessing multiple repositories, without sharing the global credentials with all users.